astianmuchui/Halcyon.css/README.md

 # Introduction
    Halcyon.css is a minimalist css framework in development.
 The end goal is getting decent looking websites with as little custom css as              possible.
-Another goal is to reduce the ammount of classes assigned to elements to as little as logically possible.

 ### Here is an example
 ```html